ECU Head Football Coach Ruffin McNeill Discusses The Upcoming Navy Game

 Head Football Coach Ruffin McNeill Discusses The Upcoming Tulane Game

-Duane Price will open his fifth overall year on the East Carolina staff, but will begin his fourth as the program's outside linebackers coach in 2014.
+Duane Price will open his sixth overall year on the East Carolina staff, but will begin his fifth as the program’s outside linebackers coach in 2015.

 After joining the Ruffin McNeill’s staff as defensive tackles coach on July 30, 2010 - just a week prior to the start of fall camp - Price worked alongside then-ends coach Marc Yellock to start a major rebuilding process on a line that lost all four starters, including two who were selected in the NFL Draft.